Virtual cycles of gauged Witten equation: Gauged Witten Equations and Perturbations

 \begin{rem} The purpose of using perturbation is the same as in finite dimensional Morse theory of functions with degenerate singularities.
-It is possible to develop the mathematical GLSM without using this type of perturbations.
-Namely, since $W$ is analytic, the flow lines (Morse or Floer type) ending at degenerate locus of ${\it Crit} W$ can be stratified, as discussed in a preprint of Jake Solomon \cite{Solomon_preprint}.
-The stratification may essentially give the same topological information as we need in our approach.
-We will consider this alternative approach elsewhere. \end{rem}
+There are alternative ways to develop the mathematical GLSM without perturbation.
+One possibility is to adapt the approach of Jake Solomon \cite{Solomon_preprint}, by treating the degenerate function $W$ directly.
+Another possibility is similar to the approach of Venugopalan \cite{Venugopalan_quasi} of defining quasimap invairants, when we are in the {\it geometric phase} (see \cite{Tian_Xu_2017} and \cite{Tian_Xu_geometric}). \end{rem}